ulflulfl/homeautomation/audio/PCM5102A_Media_Player.md

 | FMT | Audio format | H4L (bottom) | L (GND) | Left-justified | **I2S format** |
 | SCK | System clock input | SCK (top) | GND  | - | **Use internally generated system clock (PLL)** |

 Connecting the middle pad to H connects it to digital 3.3 V, connecting it to L will set it to ground.
-After soldering the pads, make sure that you didn't accidentially shortened H with L.
+After soldering the pads, make sure that you didn't accidentally shortened H with L.

 XSMT can be connected to a GPIO pin to control output mute.
 I couldn't notice any difference between setting this pin to low or to set the volume to zero.
 If you experiment with this pin, don't forget to remove the connection on solder pads H3L.